 Celebrate Top Performers

-Many employers have the habit of chastising employees for mistakes and never appreciating good performance, which can leave employees feeling unappreciated and unhappy
+Many employers chastise employees for mistakes and never appreciate good performance, which can leave employees feeling unappreciated and unhappy.

 Kind words of appreciation can help your employees feel their efforts are worthwhile.
-The best way of showing appreciation for good performance is to celebrate them in the presence of other employees.
+The best way to show appreciation for good performance is to celebrate it in the presence of other employees.

 Different employees have different abilities and responsibilities.
 When choosing who to celebrate, it is best to focus on a person’s strengths and responsibilities.